paranoidsec/paranoid-recon/README.md

 - `massdns_${domain_name}` with the DNS resolution for all the subdomains found for a particular domain
 - `netname` with the information discovered from censys about the certificate
 - `SPF` with the IPs or domains discovered from the SPF DNS record

+For the scan part it creates the following directory structure:
+- `scans` folder to store all the scans
+    - `nmap` folder with all the `nmap` scans with the name of the domain on the files

 ![Example output of the recon script](./images/sample_output.png)